KristofferK/EducationScraper/README.md

 * Users should be able to access the scrapers through a browser of their choice.
 For this ASP.NET Core MVC will be used.
 * The actual scrapers should be in a seperate project.
 This project will be using Class Library (.NET Core) to seperate it from the actual website.
 * The scrapers should be using a caching strategy.
 This is necessary to reduce the load on the target websites.
+* There should be a statistics view, where you can see when a scraper was last run and how many educations were found at that time.

 ## Implemented so far
 * View and controller for selected the desired scrapers (ASP.NET Core MVC)